 Gax nearly choked and tripped over himself.
 He felt his cheeks burn hotly, but still managed to say, “I’d love for you to hold my battleaxe.”

 Elondruv moved a bit closer and Gax risked putting an arm around her waist, which she allowed graciously, squeezing even closer to him as they made their way back to his small room.
 Dar would have to wait outside for a bit, he thought.
-That, or receive a very intimate and up-close show.
+She certainly wouldn’t be happy about it, but she’d also rather put a dagger through her eye before sticking around to watch.
 Gax put his coin on her throwing a fit before going somewhere far away from their room.